 Amanda decided to take action and created her non-profit using Salesforce technology along with a few friends and coworkers to create a community and website experience where people can go to find the resources they need.

 With Koa Life, she set out to personalize the patient experience by empowering them with the right information based on stage, treatment plan, and other health factors.
 “Every breast cancer diagnosis isn’t the same — it’s so unique.
-But even if you say, ‘I’ve got stage two estrogen-positive,’ it is so different than somebody else who has that same diagnosis, because of their molecular makeup.
+But even if you say, ‘I’ve got stage two estrogen-positive,’ it is so different from somebody else who has that same diagnosis, because of their molecular makeup.
 Treatment is unique to each individual,” she says.

 “The long-term vision of Koa Life is that we will empower people like myself and other folks who have breast cancer to own their health data,” explains Amanda.
 “Hospitals can’t share patient information with other hospitals or organizations.
 But, individuals can share their health data with anyone — they just don’t have an easy way to do it.”